alexvmt/Bachelor-Thesis/README.md

 - Topic: Trade Openness and Human Development - A Panel Analysis of the Human Development Index and its Components
 - Author: Alexander Merdian-Tarko
 - Study program: B. Sc.
 Economics and Business Administration
-- Supervisor: Professor Dr. Wilhelm Kohler and Peter Eppinger
+- Supervisors: Professor Dr. Wilhelm Kohler and Peter Eppinger
 - Department: Chair of International Economics
 - Faculty: Faculty of Economics and Social Sciences
 - University: University of Tübingen